In this blog post, I’ll be comparing Podia and Kajabi.

 When it comes to analytics, Kajabi has an edge over Podia.

-Kajabi gives you detailed reports on members-level progress and video stats for you to analyze how students are engaging with the content.
+Kajabi gives you detailed reports on members-level progress and video stats for you to analyze how specific students are engaging with the content.

 You can analyze these reports for all your products, courses, memberships, coachings, etc.